tcwan/ARMEditor/README.md

 * Note: Mac OS X 10.11 (El Capitan) will trigger a Application is Damaged Issue when the plugin is installed.
 Please read the Installation notes for workarounds.

+# WARNING
+The DSL in this version does not build with the latest Xtext versions.
+You can recreate the plugins but trying to build the Xtext grammar from scratch will result in Xtext getting stuck indefinitely.